Tokmachov/cinema_mvc/README.md

  This app is for cinema management.<br>
  It has administator functionality and movie visitor functionality that is accessible from a starting page: localhost:8080/cinema/
  This functionality includes:
-  1. Display/adding of movies
+  1. Display/adding of movies<br>
-  2. Display/adding of movie sessions
+  2. Display/adding of movie sessions<br>
   3. Dynamic search of movie sessions by movie name.
-After typing in some letters tiles with movies appear.
+After typing in some letters tiles with movies appear.<br>
   4. You can click on movie in the list of movies to display movie chat.
-In the chat you are authenticated by name that is kept in cookes of your browser.
+In the chat you are authenticated by name that is kept in cookes of your browser.<br>
   5. You can launch another type of browser or same browser in incognito mode, log into chat with another name and simulate chat conversation from two browsers.
-To browsers must display the page of the same movie.
+To browsers must display the page of the same movie.<br>
 </details>
 <details>
   <summary>Stack</summary>
-  Java
+  Java<br>
-  Spring
+  Spring<br>
-  Spting MVC
+  Spting MVC<br>
-  Jpa with Hibernate
+  Jpa with Hibernate<br>
-  Web sockets over STOMP
+  Web sockets over STOMP<br>
-  Java Script, jquery
+  Java Script, jquery<br>
-  html
+  html<br>
-  css
+  css<br>
-  freemaker
+  freemaker<br>
 </details>